shndrs/SHNDStuffs/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Set UINavigationBar gradient and it's tintColor use the function blow:
+for Set UINavigationBar gradient and it's tintColor use the function below in viewDidLoad():
 ```Swift
 override func viewDidLoad() {
         super.viewDidLoad()

         SHNDNavigationBarGradient(leftColor:UIColor , rightColor:UIColor, tintColor:UIColor? = .black)

     }
 ```